estieve/soccer_analysis/README.md

 The goal is to leverage this information to analyze in-game tactics and also predict match outcomes (wins/losses).

+## Code
+There are several collections of code that were used to execute this process.
+They were kept separate to maximize the ability to keep the processing organized into a handful of "tools".
+The order of activity for the tools being run based to follow the path of the following discussion is:
+### 1. Compile
+### 2. Predictive_Data_Prep
+### 3. Visualization
+### 4. EDA
+### 5. Machine_Learning
+### 6. Machine_Learning_noDraw

 ## Compile Data
 ### Source Data
 The data is stored in a relational database and each table is downloaded from the source as a JSON file.
 In order to utilize it we will need to assemble the tables into a single dataframe.
 The Compile code handles this process (https://github.com/estieve/soccer_analysis/blob/main/Compile.ipynb) and outputs a single csv (soccer.csv) that can be utilized for the remainder of the processes.